 The research began with the identification of 19 types of phenolamides and their 27 isomers, across various tea plant tissues and organs.
 Employing UHPLC-Orbitrap-MS/MS in positive ion mode, the study documented the mass spectra of these compounds, revealing a predominance of protonated aliphatic over aromatic phenolamides.

 Further research has found that phenolic amide compounds can participate in the resistance of tea plants to anthracnose.
 To understand this, the research introduced the anthracnose pathogen to tea leaves and monitored phenolamide changes.
-Results showed a significant induction of Fer-Put, especially in susceptible varieties, suggesting its crucial role in .
+Results showed a significant induction of Fer-Put, especially in susceptible varieties, suggesting its crucial role in disease resistance.

 Subsequently, an absolute quantitative analysis was conducted on the content of Fer Put in poor diseased leaves.
 Its content significantly increased with disease severity, especially in the S3 stage.
 Comparisons between susceptible and resistant tea varieties showed higher Fer-Put levels in the latter.